6 DAYS FROM $799

 Vantage invites you to Transylvania, where the lure of vampire legends awaits in Romania’s fabled central region, home to mountainous scenery, medieval villages, and Bran Castle — Dracula’s legendary manse.
 You’ll visit Prejmer Fortified Church, a UNESCO World Heritage Site, and check off another UNESCO Site off your list when joining our optional tour to enchanting Sighișoara.
 Step inside elegant Bucharest, bohemian Brasov, and a forested region of fairytales — now with an extra day added for better pacing in 2019!

 *Please note that for passengers on the pre- and post-trip extension to enjoy the best pacing and airline routing, two days of base tour features will be listed in the itinerary below as noted (Days 11 and 15).
-For post-trip passengers, your price includes:
+The programs on these days may be swapped to allow better pacing.

 Your Price Includes: